kWh Summit logo

 Tickets

-Your kWh Summit ticket grants full access to all conference panels and talks on May 13, plus breakfast, lunch, and networking coffee breaks.
-As a bonus, every ticket includes a free Expo Pass to the EV & Charging Expo on May 14–15—an exceptional opportunity to connect with broader EV industry leaders and explore the latest innovations.
+Your kWh Summit ticket grants full access to all conference panels and talks on April 7, plus breakfast, lunch, and networking coffee breaks.
+You can also choose to combine your ticket with an Expo Pass to the EV & Charging Expo on April 8–9—an exceptional value and opportunity to connect with broader EV industry leaders and explore the latest innovations.

 Sponsorship packages are available for industry-relevant organizations.